 Alex practices intellectual property law with an emphasis on patent and trade secret litigation and licensing at Carlson Caspers.
-She draws on her engineering background to represent clients in the pharmaceutical, medical device, and agricultural industries.
+She draws on her engineering background to represent clients in the pharmaceutical, medical device, consumer product, and agricultural industries.

 During law school, Alex clerked as a judicial extern for the Honorable Randy J. Holland of the Delaware Supreme Court and performed research in the areas of patent and trademark law for Professor Mark Janis.
 Prior to law school, Alex earned her degree in chemical engineering with a focus on biochemical engineering.
 As an undergraduate, she conducted research in the area of nanotechnology, with a focus on photopolymerization kinetics.